hasmukhlalpatel/useful-projects/README.md

 - [gravitee-io / gravitee-gateway](https://github.com/gravitee-io/gravitee-gateway) Gravitee.io - API Management - OpenSource API Gateway
 - [node-http-proxy](https://github.com/http-party/node-http-proxy) is an HTTP programmable proxying library that supports websockets.
 It is suitable for implementing components such as reverse proxies and load balancers.

+## Azure Projects
+- [Project Bicep - an ARM DSL](https://github.com/Azure/bicep) is a Domain Specific Language (DSL) for deploying Azure resources declaratively.
+It aims to drastically simplify the authoring experience with a cleaner syntax and better support for modularity and code re-use.
+Bicep is a transparent abstraction over ARM and ARM templates, which means anything that can be done in an ARM Template can be done in bicep (outside of temporary known limitations).
+All resource types, apiVersions, and properties that are valid in an ARM template are equally valid in Bicep on day one.

 ## Other Proejcts
 - [OpenSilver](https://opensilver.net/) is a modern, plugin-free, open-source reimplementation of Silverlight, that runs on current browsers via WebAssembly.
 It uses Mono for WebAssembly and Microsoft Blazor.
 It brings back the power of C#, XAML, and .NET to client-side Web development.